×

 Coming together

-Long before the adventures of Rubondo and Usangu, the decision to partner with the Naboisho Conservancy was one of the most pioneering investments into new areas that we had ever made.
+Long before our more recent adventures of Rubondo Island and Usangu Expedition Camp, the decision to partner with the Naboisho Conservancy was one of the most pioneering investments into new areas that we had ever made.
 Today, the conservancy is an award-winning model for community-based conservation.
-Through various initiatives over the years, we have actively supported the communities by not only providing employment but also supporting local schools and villages, youth programmes like Twende Porini, and empowering woman by selling their beautiful beadwork in our shops.
-We provide additional support through sponsoring scholarships with the Wildlife Tourism College of Maasai Mara, being The Maa Trust’s biggest tourism partner, as well as having long-standing relationships with Kenya Wildlife Trust and The Mara Predator Conservation Programme.
-Through all of these efforts and collaborations, we are proud to say that we have been one of the major role players to help make the conservancy a success.
+Through various initiatives over the years, we have actively supported the communities by not only providing employment but also supporting local schools and villages, youth programmes like Twende Porini, and purchasing honey and beadwork for use and resale in our camps.
+We provide additional support through sponsoring scholarships with the Wildlife Tourism College of Maasai Mara, and being a consistent supporter of The Maa Trust, as well as having long-standing relationships with Kenya Wildlife Trust and The Mara Predator Conservation Programme.
+Through all these efforts and collaborations, we are proud to say that we have been one of the major role players to help make the conservancy a success.

 The Enkarewa